jaafaralaswad/Assignment-1/README.md

 python --version
 ```

-Create an editable install of the bisection method code.
+Create an editable install of the assignemnt codes.
 Use the following line making sure you are in the correct directory:

 ```bash
 pip install -e .
 ```

-You must do this in the correct directory; in order to make sure, replace the dot at the end by the directory of the folder "ME700-A1-main" that you unzipped earlier: For example, on my computer, the line would appear as follows:
+You must do this in the correct directory; in order to make sure, replace the dot at the end by the directory of the folder "Assignment-1-main" that you unzipped earlier: For example, on my computer, the line would appear as follows:

 ```bash
 pip install -e /Users/jaafaralaswad/Downloads/Assignment-1-main